illinois-cs241/illinois-cs241.github.io/_posts/2016-08-24-know-your-tools.md

 svn status
 {% endhighlight %}

 and notice that you now have a 'know_your_tools' folder that needs to be added.
-Add the 'know_your_tools' folder to svn
+Add the 'know_your_tools' folder to SVN

 {% highlight bash %}
 svn add know_your_tools